-In addition to the GO and pathway analysis, edgeR offers three different types of gene set tests for RNA-Seq data.
+In addition to the GO and pathway analysis, edgeR offers different types of gene set tests for RNA-Seq data.
+These gene set tests are the extensions of the original gene set tests in limma in order to handle DGEList objects.

-The roast() function performs a self-contained gene set test.
-Given a gene set, it tests whether the majority of the genes in the set are DE across the comparison of interest [27].
+The roast() function performs ROAST gene set tests [33].
+It is a self-contained gene set test.
+Given a gene set, it tests whether the majority of the genes in the set are DE across the comparison of interest.